wireapp/wire-server-deploy/offline/single_hetzner_machine_installation.md

 ## Use the hetzner robot console to create a new server.

 Select Ubuntu 22.04.2 on an ax101 dedicated server.
-If possible, please already provide a public key in the Hetzner console which can be used for ansible deployment.
+Make sure you provide a public key in the Hetzner console which can be used for ansible deployment.

 If not using Hetzner, for reference, the specs of the ax101 server are: